Lavender Menace Action at Second Congress to Unite Women

 On the MapVIEW The Full Map

 On the evening of May 1, 1970, lesbians from Radicalesbians, including women from the Gay Liberation Front (GLF) and other feminist groups, conducted a well-organized hijacking of the Second Congress to Unite Women, which was held at Intermediate School 70 in Chelsea.
-They called this action “Lavender Menace” and demanded, in front of hundreds of women, that the National Organization of Women (NOW) accept lesbianism as an integral part of the women’s liberation movement.
+They called this action “Lavender Menace” and demanded, in front of hundreds of women, that the National Organization for Women (NOW) accept lesbianism as an integral part of the women’s liberation movement.

 The name “Lavender Menace” is a defiant reference to anti-lesbian comments from NOW leaders.
 In 1969, NOW president Betty Friedan referred to lesbians as the “lavender menace,” fearing that lesbians would tarnish the movement’s reputation if NOW members were accused of being “man-haters” or “a bunch of dykes.”
 Susan Brownmiller dismissed lesbians as inconsequential in the movement by calling them a “lavender herring” in a widely-publicized article in The New York Times in March 1970.